-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Santa Rosa experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Santa Rosa experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.1 months, from September 28 to May 30, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around February 16, with an average total accumulation of 5.7 inches.

 The rainless period of the year lasts for 3.9 months, from May 30 to September 28.
-The least rain falls around July 29, with and average total accumulation of 0.0 inches.
+The least rain falls around July 29, with an average total accumulation of 0.0 inches.